apache/spark/docs/dag-serialization.rst

 .. image:: img/dag_serialization.png

-Without DAG Serialization & persistence in DB, the Webserver and the Scheduler both needs access to the DAG files.
-Both the scheduler and webserver parses the DAG files.
+Without DAG Serialization & persistence in DB, the Webserver and the Scheduler both need access to the DAG files.
+Both the scheduler and webserver parse the DAG files.

 With **DAG Serialization** we aim to decouple the webserver from DAG parsing which would make the Webserver very light-weight.